lukearend/osrs-hiscores/README.md

 These files are **not included in the repo** due to file size restraints, and must be downloaded separately from the following public Google Drive folder: <https://drive.google.com/drive/folders/***REMOVED***?usp=sharing>

-Player stats were scraped from the [official OSRS hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall) on Dec 28, 2021 between 00:00 and 18:00 CST.
+Player stats were scraped from the [official OSRS hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall) on [TODO: Dec 28, 2021 between 00:00 and 18:00 CST].

 Project organization
 --------------------